You can watch all of our London videos and subscribe at our YouTube channel

 Downing Street was originally built by a well-known rogue from the civil war era.
 George Downing was a confident of Oliver Cromwell and rose to become his intelligence chief.
 When Cromwell died in 1658, Downing realised that his cushy lifestyle was coming to a end, and went cap in hand to Charles II for another job.

 Charles II was naturally reluctant to employ an enemy of his father – but needed his insider’s knowledge of Parliament.
 So Downing quickly rose up the ranks and gained a lot wealth.

-Downing decided that the quickest way to build up his bank balance even further was to develop the land around Whitehall Palace and sell it on.
+Downing decided that the quickest way to build up his bank balance was to develop the land around Whitehall Palace and sell it on.
 So he built a simple street of terraced houses stretching all the way back to St. James’s Park.